nationalarchives/ds-caselaw-data-enrichment-service/README.md

 The main ways we have to debug are to look at `AWS` [logs](https://eu-west-2.console.aws.amazon.com/cloudwatch/home?region=eu-west-2#logsV2:log-groups) for `lambda` functions and data stored in [s3 buckets](https://s3.console.aws.amazon.com/s3/buckets?region=eu-west-2) but we need appropriate information to find these in AWS first.

+You will need access to for the staging or production Enrichment AWS space as appropriate to follow these debugging tips.
+If not, you could skip most of this and attempt at recreating a local test of a lambda function you think might have a problem like in [Recreate and debug](#recreate-and-debug)

 ### Getting information to investigate in AWS

 #### Find judgment name with failed lambda time